troylar/graph-runner/README.md

     pip install graph-runner

 While there's no full documentation yet, here's a code sample that walks you through the majority of the current features.
+Make sure that you export a CONN_STR environment variable that matches your connections string.

 The only code this does not show is the [https://github.com/troylar/graph-runner/blob/master/entities/__init__.py](https://github.com/troylar/graph-runner/blob/master/entities/__init__.py "custom entities").
 Each custom entity maps to a node type.
 You simply have to define the `exec_properties` in the class definition, which define which properties that contain executable code.